In the spring of 1776, Mercy Otis Warren received a letter from her good friend Abigail Adams vented about her husband John.

-Abigail was 16 years younger than Mercy, but the two women had much in common.
-Both were witnesses to – and recorders of -- the American Revolution, a cause to which they were passionately committed.
+Though 16 years younger than Mercy, she had much in common with her.
+Both witnessed and recorded the American Revolution.
+They both made passionate commitments to the cause.
 And both lived on the South Shore of Massachusetts: Abigail in Braintree, Mercy in Plymouth.

 Mercy Otis Warren was born Sept.
 25, 1728 in Barnstable, Mass., where a statue of her now stands in front of the Barnstable County Courthouse.
-She was educated with her Harvard-bound brother James Otis.
-When she married James Warren, the two men encouraged her to write poetry and essays satirizing the colonial government.
+Her parents educated her with her Harvard-bound brother James Otis.
+When she married James Warren, her brother and her husband encouraged her to write poetry and essays satirizing the colonial government.
+That she then did.

 Abigail Adams met Mercy Otis Warren in the spring of 1773, when she accompanied John to a court session in Plymouth.
-Mercy was elegant and well-read.
-Like Abigail, she had five children.
-The Adamses and Warrens would meet often in the coming years.
+Like Abigail, the elegant and erudite Mercy had five children.
+Abigail and Mercy hit it off, and the Adamses and Warrens would meet often in the coming years.

-When they met, Abigail was 28 and Mercy was 44.
-Abigail was flattered the older woman wrote to her afterward, beginning a long friendship and correspondence.
+At that first meeting, Abigail was 28 and Mercy was 44.
+Mercy then wrote to Abigail afterward, which flattered her and began a long friendship and correspondence.

-In 1776, John Adams was in Philadelphia representing Massachusetts in the Continental Congress.
-Abigail wrote to him on March 31, eager to hear about the new code of laws she presumed the congress was drafting.
-She urged him to remember the ladies.
+In 1776, John Adams represented Massachusetts in the Continental Congress in Philadelphia.
+Abigail wrote to him on March 31, eager to hear about the new code of laws she presumed he worked on.
+She then urged him to remember the ladies.

 I desire you would Remember the Ladies, and be more generous and favourable to them than your ancestors.
 Do not put such unlimited power into the hands of the Husbands.
 Remember all Men would be tyrants if they could.
 If perticuliar care and attention is not paid to the Laidies we are determined to foment a Rebelion, and will not hold ourselves bound by any Laws in which we have no voice, or Representation.